MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/background-operations.md

 ## Cancel background operations

-You can cancel a background operation that you initiated.
+You can cancel a background operation that you initiated before it starts.

 - If the operation hasn't begun execution yet, the platform won't execute it.
 - If the execution has already started, the platform won't abort the operation.